Assistant Professor of Chemistry

-Research in the Fu group is focused on developing novel optical spectroscopy and imaging techniques to investigate the spatial-temporal dynamics of living biological systems at single cell resolution.
+Research in the Fu group focuses on developing novel optical spectroscopy and imaging techniques to investigate the spatial-temporal dynamics of living biological systems at single cell resolution.
 In particular, we are interested in using label-free spectroscopic imaging approaches such as stimulated Raman scattering microscopy to study the cellular mechanism of complex diseases such as cancer and metabolic disorders.
 We draw on expertise from multiple disciplines including analytical chemistry, ultrafast spectroscopy, imaging science, optical engineering, bioinstrumentation, cell biology, and systems biology.

 Label-free optical microscopy

 Optical microscopy, especially fluorescence microscopy, is instrumental in unraveling the intricate biological processes that happen inside living cells.
 However, most biomolecules in the cell do not fluorescence and visualizing those molecules requires fluorescent tags, which may often be unavailable or perturbative to their biological functions.
-We develop transient absorption microscopy and stimulated Raman scattering microscopy to directly image biomolecules based on their intrinsic electronic and vibrational contrasts, thus obviates the need for fluorescent labels.
+We develop transient absorption microscopy and stimulated Raman scattering microscopy to directly image biomolecules based on their intrinsic electronic and vibrational contrasts, thus obviating the need for fluorescent labels.

 Understanding single cell metabolism